 TfL has produced online tools to help borough officers, street project designers and campaigners assess how proposed new public realm and street schemes will deliver the ten Healthy Streets Indicators.
 TfL’s online Healthy Streets Toolkit currently contains four publications – Key Findings from the Healthy Streets Survey; Valuing the Health Benefits of Street Schemes; Small Change, Big impact; and Guide to the Healthy Streets Indicators.

 Junctions This controversial video from Martin Cassini explores how the ‘shared space’ concept, including the removal of traffic lights, can improve conditions for pedestrians on heavily-trafficked junctions.

 Low-traffic liveable neighbourhoods London Cycling Campaign and Living Streets have produced two useful and informative guides to liveable neighbourhoods.
-The first, Low Traffic Neighbourhoods: What, why, how?, is a ‘five-minute guide’ that explains the whole idea.
-The second goes into more detail, explaining the benefits, the range of measures that can be introduced to achieve them, and the possible initial difficulties in rolling them out.
+The first, Low Traffic Neighbourhoods: an Introduction to Policy Makers, is a ‘five-minute guide’ that explains the whole idea.
+The Guide to Low Traffic Neighbourhoods goes into more detail, explaining the benefits, the range of measures that can be introduced to achieve them, and the possible initial difficulties in rolling them out.
 Both documents are strongly recommended by London Living Streets.